March is the perfect month to dive into the beauty of springtime, and teaching preschool can be a breeze when you use March preschool themes!

-Check out our bugs and butterflies unit lesson plan for even more great ideas!
+Check out our bugs and butterflies unit lesson plan in our preschool store for even more great ideas!

 With all the books and songs devoted to farm life, this theme is a major hit with young kids!
 Preschoolers love learning about farm animals, exploring farm equipment, and discovering how crops grow.
 Farms themes are perfect for sensory tables, taste-testing fruits and vegetables, and learning about farm animals.
 Infuse farm animals in your math lesson with this farm ten-frame activity.